-The School recognises that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
+School recognise that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
 Therefore, all staff are alert to possible safeguarding issues, including the possibility that the child has been trafficked into the country.